wsphillips/Conductor.jl/docs/src/core/compartments.md

 @assert length.((equations(neuron), states(neuron), parameters(neuron))) == (12,12,8) # hide
 neuron # hide
 ```
-!!! note
-    We use `IfElse.ifelse` to handle discontinuities in the rate equations for Sodium and
-    Potassium channel dynamics.
-In Julia v1.8+ `Base.ifelse` may be used directly without
-    the need for an external dependency.

 In the case above, the `CompartmentSystem` constructor assumes a dimensionless `geometry =
 Point()`.
 The maximum magnitudes of the ion channel conductances, ``\overline{g}``, have